aparna29/Implementation-of-REM-in-ns-3/src/traffic-control/doc/rem.rst

 The REM model is tested using :cpp:class:`RemQueueDiscTestSuite` class defined in `src/traffic-control/test/rem-queue-test-suite.cc`.
 The suite includes 3 test cases:

 * Test 1: simple enqueue/dequeue with defaults, no drops
-* Test 2: more data with defaults, unforced drops and no forced drops
+* Test 2: more data with defaults, unforced drops but no forced drops
 * Test 3: same as test 2, but with higher Target

 The test suite can be run using the following commands: